nicklockwood/iVersion/README.md

     @property (nonatomic, assign) BOOL displayAppUsingStorekitIfAvailable;

-By default, if iVersion is running on iOS 6 or above then when the user presses Dwonload, the app page will be displayed directly within the app instead of linking to the App Store app.
-If you don't want that, set this property to NO.
+By default, if iVersion is running on iOS 6 or above then when the user presses Download, the app page will be displayed directly within the app instead of linking to the App Store app.
+If you don't want that, set this property to NO (YES by default).

+    @property (nonatomic, assign) BOOL useAppStoreDetailsIfNoPlistEntryFound;

+If you are using the remote plist option, by default iVersion will only display an update alert if a release notes entry is found in that plist, even if a new version is detected on the app store.
+This allows you to delay the announcement of an update, or block the announcement of minor updates by selectivley omitting versions from the plist.
+If you would prefer iVersion to use the App Store release notes if no plist entry is found, set this option to YES (NO by default).

 	@property (nonatomic, assign) BOOL checkAtLaunch;